The Proper Tools

 The other shorter flexible leaf is stationary until the moving long leaf hits this short leaf.

-The thick stationary blade holds the short flexible leaf in a fixed position and keeps the short flexible leaf from swinging around.
+The thick stationary blade (dampening blade) holds the short flexible leaf in a fixed position and keeps the short flexible leaf from swinging around or dampens the movement.

 The next picture shows a mangled, improperly adjusted, leaf switch.
 This sort of twisted switch usually occurs when someone uses the wrong tool and adjusts the switch at the wrong point.